 Chuan is achieving self-discipline, which can be self-preservation (good health), self-reflection(art) and self-defense (martial skills).

-Taijiquan (tai chi chuan) therefore is the reflection of Yin-Yang through the balance of slow motion movements, continuously and intricately engineered postures, each smoothly and evenly blending into the next.
-The postures are rounded circular dynamic equilibrium of open and closed, full and empty, control of mind/body actions.
-The whole form of 108 postures takes approximately 25 minutes to play in a completely relaxed and serene manner.
+Taijiquan (Tai Ji) therefore is the reflection of Yin-Yang through the balance of slow-motion movements, continuously and intricately engineered postures, each smoothly and evenly blending into the next.
+The postures are a rounded circular dynamic equilibrium of open and closed, full and empty, control of mind/body actions.
+The whole external form of 108 postures can take approximately 25 minutes to one hour depending of the amount of knowledge you have to put to a completely relaxed and serene manner.
+Our taijiquan has the element of projection people can feel and will react to your movements.
 This is the process, which leads to internal energy or chi and ultimately to the development of the spirit.

 To achieve good health and longevity.